Going Back to My Roots: Richie Havens version

-Odyssey
+Odyssey version

-The New York City disco group Odyssey released a cover version of this song in 1981.
-It charted at #4 on the UK Singles Chart, spending six weeks in the top ten and another six on the chart.
-It also graced the US Billboard R&B Singles at #68.
-In South Africa, "Going Back to My Roots" reached #1.
+New York City disco group Odyssey released a cover version of this song in 1981.
+It charted at No. 4 on the UK Singles Chart, spending six weeks in the top ten, followed by another remaining six weeks on the chart.
+It also graced the US Billboard R&B Singles chart at No. 68.
+In South Africa, "Going Back to My Roots" reached No. 1.

 This version of the song appears on the Ashes to Ashes: Series 2 Original Soundtrack and was also danced to by Patsy Palmer and Anton du Beke on the third series of Strictly Come Dancing.

 Charts

-FPI Project
+FPI Project version

-Another cover version was released by FPI Project, a trio consisting of Marco Fratty, Corrado Presti, and Roberto Intrallazzi who, according to John Bush, of AllMusic introduced Italo house to the world in the early 1990s.
-Two versions of the song were released; one featuring the vocals of Sharon D. Clarke, the other of Paolo Dini.
-Both versions sample Richie Havens' version of the song, as well as T99's "Too Nice to Be Real", Honesty 69's "Rich in Paradise", and the Yeah!
-Woo! drumbeat.
+In 1989, a version was released by FPI Project, a trio consisting of Marco Fratty, Corrado Presti and Roberto Intrallazzi who, according to John Bush of AllMusic introduced Italo house to the world in the early 1990s.
+"Going Back to My Roots" features the vocals of English actress/singer Sharon D. Clarke and uses "Rich in Paradise" (featuring vocals by Paolo Dini) as its backing track.
+"Rich in Paradise" samples Richie Havens' version of "Going Back to My Roots", as well as T99's "Too Nice to Be Real", Honesty 69's "Rich in Paradise", and the Yeah!
+Woo! loop.

-They took the tune first to #9 on the UK Singles Chart in 1989 whilst backed with "Rich In Paradise", and in 1999 to #96 in its own right.
-It also charted at #5 on the German Singles Chart, #5 on the Austrian Singles Chart and #10 on the Swiss Singles Chart.
+"Going Back to My Roots" / "Rich in Paradise" has charted on two separate occasions in the UK, the first in 1989 at No. 9, and a 1999 release of new mixes on the 99 North label at No. 96.
+The 1989 version also charted at No. 5 in Germany, No. 5 in Austria and No. 10 in Switzerland.

+Another version, by Nick Hussey featuring Barry Stewart on vocals, made No.12 on the UK Dance Chart in 1994.

 The song appears on the compilation album Deep Heat 5 – Feed the Fever.